-- 1. A bachelor's degree from a regionally accredited college or university (preferably in a related field). - Three to five years of organization experience, preferably as a consultant or line manager. - 3.
-An organizational context within which course work integration can occur.
-Additional requirements include - An official transcript with the baccalaureate degree posted and mailed directly to the MSOD Program Office by the registrar of the college or university that granted the undergraduate degree.
-If work toward the undergraduate degree was completed at more than one college or university, official transcripts from all institutions should be forwarded to the MSOD Program Office. - 2.
+- 1. Applicants normally are required to submit the official transcripts of their terminal degrees.
+However, the school reserves the right to request official transcripts of all previous academic courses. - 2.
 Two letters of recommendation from persons familiar with the applicant's educational, consulting, and/or management experience.
 Where applicable, it is strongly recommended that the applicant's direct supervisor or organizational sponsor provide one of the recommendations. - 3.
 A recent, satisfactory score on either the Miller Analogies Test (MAT), the Graduate Management Admission Test (GMAT), or the Graduate Record Examination (GRE) submitted to the MSOD Program Office.
 (If English is not the applicant's native language, an acceptable score on the Test of English as a Foreign Language [TOEFL] also is required.) - 4.
 International students who do not hold a permanent resident visa in the United States must submit an International Student Data form before an I-20 form can be processed.
 International Student Data forms may be obtained through the Admission Office.